 Where does the unique shape of the container come from?

 The design of the foldable paper containers is modeled after the wooden oyster-carrying pails used by the Chinese in the 19th century.

 What’s so special about the design of this box that made it so popular?

 Convenience.
-Also, did you know that the entire paper takeout box is constructed using just one piece of paper?
+Also, did you know that the entire paper takeout container is constructed using just one piece of paper?
 And what’s more, it can be opened up into a makeshift plate, hence the convenience of not needing separate utensils for eating and no more cleaning up after eating.

 Yes, they are.
 In terms of being environmentally friendly, paper and cardboard boxes can be recycled and are biodegradable as well.
 Compared to plastic and styrofoam, which is not recyclable at all, they are a better alternative.
 Also, only certain types of plastic can be recycled so it has a lasting carbon footprint as well.

-However not all paper containers are recyclable.
+However, not all paper containers are recyclable.
 Ones that have wax-lined insides may have some problems being recycled.
 If your Chinese takeout is served in plastic containers that may or may not be recycled commercially, you can wash and reuse them.

 Can you microwave paper takeout boxes?

 Yes, you can microwave paper takeout boxes, but only if they are plain paper without any wax or plastic lining.
 If you’re unsure, it’s best to transfer your food to a different dish before microwaving.

 You may also check if there is a microwave-safe symbol on the box, which would signify that it is safe to microwave.